pbayer/DiscreteEventsCompanion.jl/docs/src/approach.md

 "run! finished with 20 clock events, 1168 sample steps, simulation time: 20.0"
 ```

+Note that the checking of the input channel in `load ...` switches on sampling implicitly (1168 sample steps).

 ## Process flow

-In yet another view we look at **entities** (e.g. messages, customers, jobs, goods) undergoing a *process* as they flow through a discrete event system.
+In yet another view we look at **entities** (e.g. messages, customers, jobs, goods) undergoing a *process* as they flow through a DES.
 A process can be viewed as a sequence of events separated by time intervals.
 Often entities or processes share limited resources.
 Thus they have to wait for them to become available and then undergo a transformation (e.g. transport, treatment or service) taking some time.

-This view can be expressed as [process](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#Processes-1)es taking `wait!` and `delay!` on a `Clock`.

-Here you combine it all in a simple function of *take!*-*delay!*-*put!* like in the activity based example, but running in the loop of a process.
-Processes can wait or delay and are suspended and reactivated by Julia's scheduler according to background events.
-There is no need to handle events explicitly and no need for a server data type since a process keeps its own data.
-Processes must look careful to their timing and therefore you must enclose the IO-operation in a [`now!`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.now!) call:
+This view can be expressed as [process](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#Processes-1)es taking `wait!` and `delay!` on a `Clock` or implicitly blocking until it can `take!` something from a `Channel` or `put!` it back.
+Processes are functions running as asynchronous Julia tasks.
+They can wait or delay and are suspended and reactivated by Julia's scheduler according to background events or to the availability of resources.
+They don't need to handle events explicitly and keep their own data.
+An implementation of the M/M/c problem goes like this:

 ```julia
 using DiscreteEvents, Printf, Distributions, Random